historic renovations and modern constructions

 - House is called ‘The River House’, as it used to be the toll keeper’s house at the Shenandoah River crossing.

-- We are working on the first phase, to do some needed foundation and mechanical system repairs around the perimeter and in the lower level.
+- We did some needed foundation and mechanical system repairs around the perimeter and in the lower level.

 New home addition and renovation of current home – original part built circa 1800’s

 - We renovated the 1940’s addition and added an addition, keeping with the style of the rest of the early 1800’s house.

 - Added three bathrooms and a laundry room